Nicholas-Riegel/hit-buzzer-win-cookie/README.md

 ## Description

-User gets certain number of tries to fine cookie on grid.
+User gets certain number of tries to find cookie on grid.

 ## Project Plan